 Animation — Disney

 - The Black Cauldron almost became the franchise killer of the entire Disney Animated Canon.
 It cost the studio so much money they could only barely manage to get back up.
-Understandably, it took Cauldron until 1998 to get released on home video.
+Understandably, it took Cauldron until 1998 to get released on home video, despite there being talks about a home video release as early as 1989.
 No further movies based on the Chronicles of Prydain have been made since either.

 - There was once a show at Tokyo Disneyland called "Cinderella Castle Mystery Tour" that focused on all of the Disney villains up to the Horned King.
 The show lasted long after Disney had given up on the franchise, running for over twenty years after the film was released.